limZyuan/blog-site/README.md

 Posts can be directly managed with the backend CMS with ease.

-*Not hosted on Netlify due to it having dynamic pages.
+*Not hosted on Netlify due to it having pages with dynamic routes (Next.js fallback function).
 Would require Vercel hosting instead.